deepwarm/quarantine_simulator/README.md

 # quarantine_simulator
-Test Game to simulate the quarntine life of common Chinese people during Covid-19.
+Test2 Game to simulate the quarntine life of common Chinese people during Covid-19.